bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/README.md

 This is the page underwriting, regional managers, and leadership will use day to day.
 It answers the core questions from the business request: how much are we paying out, who is driving it, and how does that break down by region, age, smoking, and health risk factors.
 ![image alt](https://github.com/bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/blob/3a12c43d893d314a1424f87c8cda38d37691ccfa/folder/dashboard.png)
 ##### Behind the dashboard: supporting exploratory visualizations
-The charts above are drawn straight from the underlying Python analysis. they back up several of the KPIs and callouts above and add detail.
+The charts above are drawn straight from the underlying Python analysis and power bi dax calculations. they back up several of the KPIs and callouts above and add detail.
 ### KPI,                              Current Value,                              What It Tells You
 ###### Total claims                          - $17.75M                                    -Total dollar exposure across all                                                                                                 policyholders in the current filte
 ###### Average claim                         - $13.33K                                     -Typical payout per policyholder